sumbach/modern-cljs/doc/tutorial-22.md

 # Tutorial 22 - Learning by Contributing (Part 3)

-In the [previous tutorial][1] we postponed the unit tests implementation for the revised [Enfocus][2] lib to give more attention to the generation of its `jar` package.
-We altered both the directories layout and some `project.clj` settings until we reached full control of it.
-Then we implemented `hello-enfocus`, the simplest `enfocus`-based project you can think about.
-Finally, with the support of the [piggieback][3] lib we enabled the REPLing with it.
+In the [previous tutorial][1] we postponed implementing unit tests for the revised [Enfocus][2] lib to give more attention to the generation of its `jar` package.
+We altered both the directory layout and some `project.clj` settings until we reached full control of it.
+Then we implemented `hello-enfocus`, the simplest `enfocus`-based project you can imagine.
+Finally, with the support of [piggieback][3], we enabled interaction with a bREPL.

-In this tutorial we're going to move even forward in improving the `Enfocus` lib.
-We'll apply again the separation of concerns principle to the `project.clj` file and then we'll implement few unit tests based on the [clojurescript.test][4] lib.
+In this tutorial we're going to continue improving the `Enfocus` lib.
+We'll apply again the separation of concerns principle to the `project.clj` file, and then we'll implement a few unit tests based on the [clojurescript.test][4] lib.

 ## Preamble